open-telemetry/opentelemetry-collector-contrib/processor/attributesprocessor/README.md

 Supported pipeline types: traces, logs.

-The attributes processor modifies attributes of a span.
+The attributes processor modifies attributes of a span or log.
 Please refer to [config.go](./config.go) for the config spec.

-It optionally supports the ability to [include/exclude spans](#includeexclude-spans).
+This processor also supports the ability to filter and match spans/logs to determine if they should be [included or excluded](#includeexclude-filtering) for specified actions.

 It takes a list of actions which are performed in order specified in the config.
 The supported actions are: